Frequently Asked Questions

 Ecolife® / Severe Weather® and Preserve® are both preservative treatments that can be used for above ground applications of treated wood, such as decking or fencing.
 Both products are standardized by the American Wood Protection Association (AWPA), indicating that they have demonstrated proven performance.
 Ecolife / Severe Weather is a non-metallic preservative with a built-in wood stabilizer which helps the treated lumber look better for longer.
 The built-in stabilizer helps reduce the amount of cracking, checking and splitting that occurs in wood exposed to the elements.

 DCOI, the active ingredient in Ecolife, won the EPA President's Green Chemistry Challenge Award in 1996 for replacing TBTO as an antifoulant in the hulls of ocean-going vessels.
-DCOI offers an environmentally advanced option and is also used in UltraPole NXT® and UltraArm NXT® for use in utility pole preservative treatment.
+DCOI offers an environmentally advanced option and is also used in the preservative treatment of UltraPole NXT® utility poles and crossarms.

 The construction of an in-ground, raised vegetable garden should use materials designed to withstand ground-contact exposure.
 So while the preservatives are safe for use near edible garden plants, Ecolife® is not intended or approved for ground-contact exposure.
 Preserve can be pressure treated for ground-contact exposure, is equally safe around edible plants, and is available in larger posts such as 4x4's or 6x6's which may work as the retaining wall or perimeter of a raised vegetable garden.
 Read more here on current research on treated wood use in garden beds.